a7ay/a7ay.github.io/_posts/2020-03-01-breaking-monoliths.md

 QuickBooks launched in 1993 as a desktop solution for DIY accounting, it was an immediate success and within a few years business started doubling revenue year over year.
 Application users quickly realized an inefficiency, users were forced to enter the data twice; first in the e-commerce site and after the invoice was paid it had to be entered again into the Accounting system.
 This is inefficient and error prone.

 Enterprising third party developers realized this opportunity and stared demanding an open ecosystem to enable integration between e-commerce sites and QuickBooks.
 A barebones developer portal was launched to guide developers on how to build integrations.
-Overtime, the portal evolved as Inuit started launching APIs for integrations As the developer base grew several experiments were launched to monetize or improve billing.
-Each improvement  bloated the Codebase for the developer portal.
-Resulting in a application that was expensive to maintain and add new features too.
-Users confirmed this inefficiency through an NPS score of -17.
+Overtime, the portal evolved as Inuit started launching APIs for integrations.
+As the developer base grew several experiments were launched to monetize or improve billing.
+Each improvement  bloated developer portal's Codebase.
+Resulting in a application that was expensive to maintain and add new features to.
+Users felt this inefficiency and gave the site an NPS score of -17.

-An effort was launched to break the monolith and move the application to AWS and the team also decided to upgrade the stack to React, Java and Aurora.
-After a year of effort by a small scrum team of 6 engineers working with a PM and design partner launched the portal.
-With this new version code size reduced by 50%, the cycle time for a change went down from weeks to minutes.
+An effort was launched to transform the application with breaking the monolithic application code, moving the application to AWS and  upgrading the stack to React, Java and Aurora.
+A  team of 6 engineers, 1 PM and 1 designer came together launch the new portal.
+In the  new version code size reduced by 50%, cycle time for a change went down from weeks to minutes.
 The team started responding to user voice on same day.
-This resulted in a developer NPS of +38 within 6 months of launching the site.
+This resulted in a developer NPS of +38 within six months of launching the site.
 Following are learning from this journey.

-### Strong team
+### Team

-A team that works well together is critical to the success of any project, with this  rest of the pieces  fall into place seamlessly.
-A good team has diverse members, they trusts each other, are passionate about their craft and  hungry to learn.
+A team that works well together is critical to the success of the project, with this rest of the pieces fall into place seamlessly.
+A good team has diverse members, they trust each other, team members are passionate about their craft and hungry to learn.

 As a team leader you are responsible for

-* Building a team of owners. to produce a good product you need support from product managers, designers, support engineers and only a team acting as owners can bring this group together effectively.
+* building a team of owners.
+A good product needs support from product managers, designers, support engineers and only a team acting as owners can bring this group together effectively.
 * Communicate clear goals and have a plan ready for the end game.
 Repeat your goals frequently
 * Create space for learning by failing.
 * Be fair, everyone has the responsibility of taking on not to interesting parts of work.
 * Lead by example
 * drive for impact

 ### Deliver Frequently

 Delivering frequently is the difference between teams that succeed in completing domain changing projects  and the teams that fail.
 Showing running code is more powerful than a promise to deliver something in near future.
 Overtime executive support for long running project erodes but continuous deliver keeps that confidence high.
-Continuous delivery helps the team by giving them opportunities to experiment with new ideas at low cost, maintain a narrow focus, and learn from and react quickly to customer feedback.
+Continuous delivery gives the team an opportunity to experiment with new ideas at low cost, maintain a narrow focus, and learn from & react quickly to customer feedback.

 You should
 * Build the CI & CD pipeline before writing any meaningful code